A conversation with 24 Seven’s Bri McGee, Director of Recruiting in San Francisco about what appeals to top paid search and paid social candidates.

 Demand is definitely around paid search and paid social.
 The areas and titles we are specifically seeing interest in are growth marketing, acquisition marketing, retention marketing, and affiliate marketing.

 Where would clients find talent to fill these roles, and what are the challenges around these searches?

 Many of the candidates for these paid search and social positions traditionally come from the media side with titles like media planning, media buying, at the account manager or account supervisor level.
 If they’re coming from an in-house corporate role, they are digital marketing managers.
 The talent is available but the challenge is that they have a lot of opportunities.
-So it's definitely a candidate market when it comes to digital marketing hires and a competitive situation for clients scrambling to secure them.
+So it’s definitely a candidate market and a competitive situation for clients scrambling to secure them.
 Clients who are either paying more or just have overall a better opportunity to offer are winning out.

 What would qualify as a better opportunity to offer?

 Many clients are reaching out for this type of talent for an interim need or an immediate temp-to-perm situation.
 But the ones that can offer a longer-duration project or a situation that will truly convert to full-time sooner rather than later are considered better offers.
 While better pay is always attractive, long term security is also.

 So in this competitive hiring market, companies that offer temp-to-perm positions are more attractive than a company that’s looking to fill freelance roles only?